matubu/de-bruijn-generator/README.md

 # combinations-generator
-a simple javascript api to get all possible combinations
+A simple javascript api to get all possible combinations